Reconfiguring motor circuits for a joint manual and BCI task: Introduction

 \section{Introduction}

 Broad application of brain-computer interfaces (BCIs) for control of neural prostheses requires understanding how brain circuits can simultaneously engage in competing tasks.
-In the case of partial paralysis resulting from stroke, restoring function with a BCI-controlled stimulator would require coordination between control of the BCI and residual movement.
+In the case of partial paralysis resulting from stroke, restoring function with a BCI-controlled stimulator would require coordination between control of the BCI and activity governing the production of residual movement.
 Further, allowing direct brain control of external devices by healthy subjects has many potential industrial applications.

+Both invasive and non-invasive brain computer interfaces have potential to improve quality of life for people with sensorimotor challenges.
+Non-invasive BCIs have demonstrated significant success in rehabilitation and communication applications \cite{Waldert2016,Kalagi2017,Bundy2012,Nijboer2008}.
+However, implanted BCIs provide a high bandwidth for control of continuous decoding of movement intention.
+Implanted BCIs therefore have the potential to realize the most ambitious applications of BCIs.

-Current state-of-the-art BCI control is achieved via intra-cortical brain signals.
-Typical BCIs in humans and animals operate using population decoding based on real or imagined movement \cite{Collinger2013, Gilja2015, Aflalo2015, Hochberg2012}.
-BCI studies find that brain-control mappings that make use of activity observed during the natural motor repertoire are most effective \cite{Hwang2013, Sadtler2014}.
+Typical intra-cortical BCIs in humans and animals operate using population decoding based on real or imagined movement \cite{Gilja2015, Aflalo2015, Hochberg2012}.
+In particular, brain-control mappings that make use of activity observed during the natural motor repertoire have been shown to be most effective \cite{Hwang2013, Sadtler2014}.
 However, co-opting natural mappings between population activity and movement may pose a challenge when BCI control is required in parallel with ongoing motor activity.
 We refer to BCIs designed to be used simultaneously with natural motor output as dual-control BCIs.
 In this article we investigate representation and performance in a dual-control BCI.